godotengine/godot-docs/classes/class_dictionary.rst

 Description
 -----------

 Dictionary type.
-Associative container which contains values referenced by unique keys.
+Associative container, which contains values referenced by unique keys.
 Dictionaries are composed of pairs of keys (which must be unique) and values.
-Dictionaries will preserve the insertion order when adding elements, even though this may not be reflected when printing the dictionary.
+Dictionaries will preserve the insertion order when adding elements.
 In other programming languages, this data structure is sometimes referred to as a hash map or associative array.

 You can define a dictionary by placing a comma-separated list of ``key: value`` pairs in curly braces ``{}``.